Hamsters are one of the cutest and fluffy pets, and that’s why fur loss in hamsters is a significant concern for people who have a hamster as a pet.

 Hamsters do shed, but excessive shedding is not normal.
 Here, we are going to mention what are probable or common reasons behind the hair loss in your hamster.

 1. Excessive Rubbing

 Is your hamster rub very hardly or excessively?
 If your answer is yes, then it can also be the reason why your hamsters are losing his fur or hair.
 Hamsters that spend maximum time rubbing against toys or their cage, their fur start shedding.
 Extreme friction due to rubbing, so it caused your hamster to lose hair or fur.

 2. Nutritional Deficiencies

 Another popular reason why hamsters lose fur is nutritional deficiencies.
 Hamsters need to be given proper vitamin and nutrient so that they stay healthy.
-If your hamster diet contains vitamin B in low amount, then this can be the probable reason.
+If your hamster diet contains vitamin B in a low amount, then this can be the probable reason.
 Lack of vitamin and protein can cause hamsters to shed.
 Thus, in this situation, you need to feed your healthy pet diet.
 For instance, cheese, whole-wheat pasta, veggies, cooked eggs, and fresh fruits.
 The best thing you can do is to ask your vet for a healthy diet.